uobdv/Design-Verification/index.md

 You will require access to two EDA tools for this module: MentorGraphic's ModelSim and Cadence's SpecMan.

-The EDA tools are available within the Linux labs in MVB and remotely via NoMachine on Frosty.
-However, **you must set up your profile correctly first.
+The EDA tools are available within the Linux labs in MVB, 2.11 and 1.15, and remotely via NoMachine on Frosty (frosty.fen.bris.ac.uk).
+However, **you must set up your profile correctly, following the instructions given below.
 Access is not automatically available.**

-**We will be given instructions by IT Services on how to set up access to these EDA tools.**
+The following are the command line instructions you need to use from a terminal:

-Please watch [this video](https://tbc) for details: [https://tbc](https://tbc)
+module use /eda/cadence/modules

-The following are the command line instructions you need to use (as shown in the video): tbc
+module load course/COMS31700

 ## Exercises